Interactive visualizations and explorations for linear algebra โ from first principles to matrix decompositions

 Warning: Matrix multiplication is NOT element-by-element!
 It's more like "mix and combine".

 The transpose of a matrix flips rows into columns (and columns into rows).
+In real life, you might need to transpose data when your features are stored as rows but your algorithm expects them as columns (or vice versa).

 โ 1 2 3 โ โ 4 5 6 โ